Breaking News | I’m already preparing for work — Biden

 “One of the things I’m especially proud of is how well we’ve done well across America,” he said.

-Acknowledging the frustration of many Americans over the slow voting counting process, Biden sued for patience.
+Acknowledging the frustration of many Americans over the slow voting counting process, Mr Biden sued for patience.

 “I know watching these vote tallies on TV moves very slow, and as slow as it goes, it can be numbing.